-Example 1 [not permissible]: ABC and DEF are unaffiliated entities, and each applies for an allocation of tax credits.
+Example 1 [not permissible]: ABC and DEF are separate entities, and each applies for an allocation of tax credits.
 John Doe is the Chief Executive Officer (CEO) of ABC.
 In this role, John Doe is involved in the day-to-day management, operations, and investment decisions of ABC.
 For example, as CEO of ABC, John Doe manages the business and affairs of ABC and approves or disapproves all investments over $500,000.
-He is also the Authorized Representative of DEF which grants him authority to sign the 2015 Allocation Application and make representation on behalf of DEF.
-Since the same individual, John Doe, is exercising Control of both ABC and DEF, it would be determined that both entities constitute a Common Enterprise.
-Therefore, the CDFI Fund would reject both Applications.
+He is also the Authorized Representative of DEF, which grants him authority to sign the 2019 Allocation Application and make representations on behalf of DEF.
+Since the same individual, John Doe, has substantial involvement with both ABC and DEF, it could be determined that both entities constitute a Common Enterprise.
+Therefore, the CDFI Fund would reject both Allocation Applications.

-Example 2 [not permissible]: ABC and DEF are unaffiliated entities, and each applies for an allocation of tax credits.
+Example 2 [not permissible]: ABC and DEF are separate entities, and each applies for an allocation of tax credits.
 ABC and DEF each receive an NMTC Allocation award, and each enters into an Allocation Agreement with the CDFI Fund.
 Subsequently, both organizations contract with a management company (GHI) and, in its role as manager, GHI Controls the general management, operations and investment decisions of ABC and DEF.
 ABC and DEF would be considered Affiliates and part of a Common Enterprise due to the common management Control of GHI, and ABC and DEF would be in violation of their Allocation Agreements and subject to all of the remedies available to the CDFI Fund therein.

-Example 3 [permissible]: ABC and DEF are unaffiliated entities, and each applies for an allocation of tax credits.
+Example 3 [permissible]: ABC and DEF are separate entities, and each applies for an allocation of tax credits.
 ABC and DEF each receive an NMTC Allocation award, and each enters into an Allocation Agreement with the CDFI Fund.
 Subsequently, each organization contracts with GHI to provide discreet and specific consulting and/or management services (e.g., compliance monitoring), but at no time will GHI assume Control over the day-to-day management, operations or investment decisions of ABC or DEF.
 In addition, the parties do not share any of the other items enumerated as indicia of a Common Enterprise, as set forth

 above.
 ABC, DEF and GHI would not be considered Affiliates or part of a common enterprise.

-Example 4 [permissible]: ABC and DEF are unaffiliated entities, and each applies for an allocation of tax credits.
+Example 4 [permissible]: ABC and DEF are separate entities, and each applies for an allocation of tax credits.
 ABC and DEF each receive an NMTC Allocation award of

 $1,000,000, and each enters into an Allocation Agreement with the CDFI Fund.
 JKL is an investor.
-JKL makes a $990,000 QEI into an ABC’s Subsidiary CDE and a $990,000 QEI into DEF’s Subsidiary CDE, and receives a 99% ownership interest in each of the two Subsidiary CDEs.
+JKL makes a $990,000 QEI into an ABC’s Subsidiary Allocatee and a $990,000 QEI into DEF’s Subsidiary Allocatee, and receives a 99% ownership interest in each of the two Subsidiary Allocatees.
 JKL was not an Affiliate of either ABC or DEF prior to making the QEIs in each entity’s subsidiaries.
 In addition, except for a common investor (JKL), the parties do not share any of the other items enumerated as indicia of a Common Enterprise, as set forth above.
 ABC, DEF and JKL would meet the requirements for the exception to the general prohibition on multiple Allocatees becoming Affiliates or part of a Common Enterprise, since the common Controlling Entity (JKL): (i) was not an Affiliate of either entity prior to making its QEIs in ABC and DEF and (ii) obtained Control of ABC’s Subsidiary and DEF’s Subsidiary solely due to its common ownership by making a QEI in each entity.

 Are there any limitations with respect to using NMTCs, or the proceeds of QEIs, in conjunction with other CDFI Fund program awards?